Code-Institute-Submissions/Milestone_2-5/README.md

 Many thanks for the permission to UNESCO to use their name, logo and data.

-My mentor Guido Cecilio Garcia Bernal had great suggestions and helped me manage the database.
+My mentor Guido Cecilio Garcia Bernal had great suggestions and helped me manage the data and structure my code better.

 Also a big thank you for the tutors at Code Institute especially Miklos and Johann.